Guide to Positive Claims Resolution

 Cut the Confusion Out of Shipping Claims

 Filing claims is, unfortunately, a fairly standard part of a shipper's job.
-But, that doesn't make it easy or pleasant.
+But, that doesn't make the carrier claims process easy or pleasant.
 Thankfully, with the right processes and documentation, receiving compensation from carriers can be a fair process that takes minimal time out of your day.

 Shipping Claims 101